Pigmentation

 • Skin Supplements: A daily supplement formulated to support skin health from within.

-To find out more about the above treatments, please book a skin consultation with one of our skin specialists.
+To find out more about the above treatments and which ones will be the right treatment for your pigmentation, please book a skin consultation with one of our skin specialists.
 During the consultation, we can assess your skin and create a personalised treatment plan to help you with your pigmentation concerns.